 So on our way along NLEX, I asked myself why am I going at that time of the year?
 It was damn traffic.
 Seriously.
 Too many people from different parts of Manila were off to their long weekend!
 But there was nothing I can do about it, I was already seated at my friend’s pickup and there was no going back.
-And going back to Manila would mean being stuck on a traffic jam as well.
+And going back to Manila would mean being stuck in a traffic jam as well.
 So might as well continue.

 Our first stop was at Mark’s house in Tarlac where we spent a day with his family.
 By midnight, we left the pickup and rode a bus off to Alaminos, Pangasinan.
 Next thing I know, we were already at this cute little port going to the islands.
 I swear to the greek gods I have never seen a port as sweet as that!
 But it was hell jump-packed like crazy.
 Thank goodness it was dawn, and the color of the rising sun and the skies were as magnificent as my dreams.
-So skipping all the waiting games, we still did went to explore the islands.
+So skip all the waiting games, we still did went to explore the islands.
 And that day gave me a lesson: stay away from peak season.
 Hundred Islands National Park has been super iconic to me ever since I was a kid.
 Going to this place should be noteworthy but I wasn’t able to feel any magic.
-“I’ll be back at the right time” I told myself as we head back to the jump-off.
+“I’ll be back at the right time,” I told myself as we head back to the jump-off.

 Without any thoughts and any clues what’s going to happen next, we rode a bus going to Bolinao.
-Sometimes, I stop for a while and think why did I do to deserve such impulsive set of friends?
-Haha I always feel lucky when I think of that.
+Sometimes, I stop for a while and think why did I do to deserve such an impulsive set of friends?
+Haha, I always feel lucky when I think of that.
 Anyway, the bus ride going to Bolinao was a pretty ride.
 That feeling of sitting inside an empty and air-conditioned bus after a long day under the sun was extraordinary.

 Fast-forward after an almost 1-hour bus ride and another hour tricycle ride to Patar White Beach, finding a place to stay was a challenge.
 Fully damn booked.
 Delightedly, we ended up at this inn that just had their soft opening.
 The price was kind and the owner was extremely nice!
-Every time we go to her lobby, she always offer something to eat.
+Every time we go to her lobby, she always offers something to eat.
 That afternoon, we did that one thing that we have been longing to do ever since we left Manila for this trip… beaching!
-The touch of salty waves on a sunset was a hit.
+The touch of salty waves on sunset was a hit.
 I can’t remember how late we stayed in the dark, but we didn’t care so much about time then.

-And by that, I will say that maybe I think we really do stayed a little bit too late because when we were looking out for something to eat for dinner, majority of the stores were closed already.
+And by that, I will say that maybe I think we really do stay a little bit too late because when we were looking out for something to eat for dinner, majority of the stores were closed already.
 Thankfully, we found a place to eat near our place.
 The woman who served our food was very genuine (even though it was late already) and turns out to be the owner of the restaurant.
 Here’s the fun part, she and her husband were so welcoming that we instantly became friends!
 We joked about being drunk that night and fantastically, they invited us to drink!
 So me and my friends bought beers to a nearby store as they close their restaurant.
-After the beers, the husband offered some tequila and the wife even served us our favorite cravings that time: grilled squid!
+After the beers, the husband offered some tequila and the wife even served us our favorite cravings at that time: grilled squid!
 Because she heard I was requesting it since the time we arrived there.
 We had a great time talking about how Bolinao started.
 We all had a great time and what a very nice couple.

 The next morning, we woke up early because we were going on a tour!
 We hired 2 tricycles for that and the first stop was the Bolinao falls.
 The road going there was long, rocky and dusty!
 It was hell hot that day but the gift of mother nature waiting was worth it.
 It was a refreshing dip.
 Though, still, a lot of tourists.
 But I can imagine how serene it would be without many people.

 Our next stop was a cave.
 It was fun!
 We stayed there longer than expected because it was super refreshing.
 I feel like I was swimming under the magnificent Earth.
 Away from up above, calm and still down under.
 We also went to this rock view garden resort and spent a little more extra time there because first of all, the view was beautifully landscaped.
 And second, I felt like I was in Hawaii.
-I’ve never been there but those photos that i saw from the internet makes me feel like as if I already went there.
+I’ve never been there but those photos that I saw from the internet make me feel as if I already went there.
 Weird.
 I remember it was still 2 in the afternoon and we were still under the sun with our skins coated with tanning oil.
 Yup, the joys of being golden.
 And watching the waves was like a requirement.
 It was quite a fantastic time.

 Before we head back to where we were staying, we stopped over to see the second (that’s what they say) tallest lighthouse in the country, Cape Bolinao Lighthouse.
 Created in the 1900s, it bears the rich history of Bolinao and is still looked strong up until today.
 What a wonderful art of architecture.